eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 There is a bootstrapping [compiler][austral] written in OCaml.
 It implements the entire language.
 There is also a [specification][spec].

+Things are only ever asymtotically finished.
+The language is at a level of maturity where I can write simple programs and talk about it in public, however, as of late June 2022, a few missing pieces are expected.

 The compiler is a very simple, whole program compiler that outputs C. Separate compilation, for added performance, is not yet implemented but is in the works.

-The next steps are: a capability-secure standard library, and a build system+package manager.
+The next steps are: function pointer types, a capability-secure standard library, and a build system/package manager, and separate compilation.

 Contributions are welcome.

 # Conclusion {#conclusion}